PBLab/neural_collision_detection/docs/ongoing.rst

 Ongoing Work
 ------------

+* In preparation for the 23/2/2020 meeting I changed the way we calculate the probabilities as listed below.
+We decided to also dive a bit deeper to try and find out why the collision probablities of dendrites and axons are so different even when they're nearly co-localized.

 * After the latest meeting I re-ran NCD again on the neurons due to a change we did to the binary - we're now only capturing the best orientation in each location, and not the top 10.
 This was done to improve our calculation for